Web Content Accessibility Guidelines for Professors

 - Ensure direct accessibility of embedded user interfaces.

 - Use interim solutions.

 - Ensure that documents are clear and simple.

-For detailed explanation of the guidelines and corresponding HTML techniques, please click HERE.
+For detailed explanation of the guidelines and corresponding HTML techniques, W3C guidelines

-If you need assistance with incorporating these guidelines when designing your course, please contact the Center for Academic Technology Support (CATS) at (912) 478-0882 or visit their website HERE.
+If you need assistance with incorporating these guidelines when designing your course, please contact the Faculty Center at (912) 478-0049 on the Statesboro campus or (912) 344-3607 on the Armstrong campus or visit their website.